 Coming up with New Year’s resolutions for nurses is a great way to start the year right.
 Having New Year’s resolutions promotes a positive outlook as you plan your career path and life goals for the year.
-Have you created yours for 2016?
+Have you created yours?

 To help you create your New Year’s resolutions for this year, take a look at the following resolution ideas for nurses: